 Instant Pot Mashed Potatoes (Gluten-Free)

-This is the EASIEST way to make mashed potatoes.
+This is the EASIEST and BEST way to make mashed potatoes.
 How easy?
 You don’t even need to drain the water from the potatoes.

 FREE Real Food Crash Course